Romop5/mafia-camera-mod/README.md

 ## Usage
 Copy `HotReloader.exe`, `camera_injector.exe` and `cameramod.dll` to game's directory.
 Then run the original game, and run `camera_injector.exe` to load the modification.

+D3D8to9 wrapper is required for mod to work correctly.
+Please, use Release package which contains the copy of .dll.

 Use **F2** key to control GUI ingame.